Updated: February 28, 2023

 What Does a 10’ x 10’ Storage Unit Hold?

-A 10′ x 10′ storage unit is approximately the size of a small bedroom.
-At 100 square feet to work with, these units can hold the contents of a small home or shed.
+A 10′ x 10′ storage unit is approximately the size of a small bedroom and can hold the contents of a small home or shed.
 Beds, TVs, couches, appliances, and most reasonably sized pieces of furniture can fit in a 10′ x 10′ unit.
 Along with your furniture, most of the other things that fit in a one- or two-bedroom home or apartment—like books, bedding, rugs, games, and other things you live with—will fit, too.

 For larger pieces or larger collections of furniture (like those that fit into three- or four-bedroom homes), a 10′ x 15′ or 10′ x 20′ might be a better bet.
 Check out Sparefoot’s Complete Guide to Picking The Right Size Self-Storage Unit for more comprehensive size suggestions.